Overview of Deployment Process | Yext Hitchhikers Platform

 After the initial page generation is complete the deploy is live and will be served via the CDN.
 If data in the platform changes after this generation, those updates are processed incrementally in the next step.

 3. Ongoing Data Updates

 After the initial page generation, the deploy process is not over.
 The deploy listens for any ongoing data changes via the same streams system used in step 2.
 If data changes in the platform, the streams system will notify the site to incrementally build any new pages the data change impacts.

 Unlike other static site generation systems, this does not kick off a new build from the beginning.
 Instead, it incrementally generates the HTML for only the pages that have changed.
 Best of all it can re-use the same build artifacts that were created in step 1 so it doesn’t have to go through the time-consuming build process again.
 Overall the net result is incremental publishes in less than 5 seconds.

-The below diagram shows this process happening over time as entities in the Knowledge Graph change.
+The below diagram shows this process happening over time as entities in the platform change.

 If a ton of updates happen all at once then the Pages system can parallelize these requests to minimize the total processing time.

 Overall, this deployment process happens seamlessly behind the scenes automatically.
 From a development perspective just push your code to GitHub and the rest happens automatically.
 As soon as data changes in the platform, the relevant pages will be automatically updated in close to real-time.
 The Pages system takes care of all the complicated details of managing the build artifact, generating HTML and knowing when to re-generate which pages.